Available now

 How does an FHSA work?

-The Tax-Free First Home Savings Account is a savings account meant for home purchases.
+The First Home Savings Account (FHSA) is a tax-free savings account meant for home purchases.
 It's a new registered plan that allows first-time homebuyers to contribute up to $8,000 per year, with a lifetime limit of $40,000.

 Why is the FHSA the right account for me?